+Step 2: Fire Pelosi and ReidThe two congressional leaders -- Nancy Pelosi and Harry Reid -- crafted and delivered a win.
+When it comes to rallying a party-line vote, both have proven their worth.
+But neither was able to deliver any congressional Republican votes.
+And that will be the key leadership skill if November elections alter the liberal-conservative balance.
 Different leadership styles are appropriate for different leadership situations.
 Leadership literature calls this "situational leadership."
 In the 1980s, Lee Iacocca was able to pull together a warring management and union at Chrysler to bring the company back from the brink.
 Several years later he was pushed out.
 Iacocca was a turnaround master, but average at a company that required operational excellence.
 Success in one situation doesn't ensure success in another.

 Step 3: Create a Joint Change VisionIn business, there is a fine line when partnering with unions.
 CEOs look for high-level buy-in and on specific projects, but typically don't include union leaders on day-to-day leadership teams.
 Engaging Republicans in high-level planning and for the next two years will greatly improve relationships and increase the probability of initiative passage.

 Step 4: Renew the Congressional Operating ModelEvery organization needs periodic renewal, a time to analyze its operations and commit to performance improvements.
 The process begins with an appointed leadership asking foundational questions.
 For Congress these might include:

 - How should Congress operate?
 What must it deliver and how?

 - What are the roles of congressional leaders and representatives?
 How and when should they be measured and how should those measures be publicized?

 - What behaviors are acceptable and not acceptable and what are the sanctions for inappropriate behavior?